Report of a lecture by Eli Siegel on the importance of the African American poet Sterling A. Brown

-I tell here about a lecture by Eli Siegel that I believe is one of the important events in the history of justice to humanity and to poetry: Man Is Poetically Shown in Southern Road, 1932, given on November 25, 1966.
-It is an honor to be able to study and report on this mighty lecture, in which Mr. Siegel spoke about what he said was “the best book of poems by a Negro* in American literature,” Southern Road, by Sterling A. Brown. [*Note: At the time when this lecture was given, this was the term African-American persons used to describe themselves.]
+I tell here about a lecture by Eli Siegel, founder of Aesthetic Realism that I believe is one of the important events in the history of justice to humanity and to poetry: Man Is Poetically Shown in Southern Road, 1932, given on November 25, 1966.
+It is an honor to be able to study and report on this mighty lecture, in which Mr. Siegel spoke about what he said was “the best book of poems by a Negro* in American literature,” Southern Road, by Sterling A. Brown.

 “The question that comes up,” said Mr. Siegel, “is whether this book has some of the poetry of America in it, and some of the poetry that other books by authors more known have not had.”
 And he continued, placing this book in the field of contemporary poetry, “In the same way that Brown is better than T.S.
 Eliot, Marianne Moore, and Alan Ginsburg, so he’s better than Negroes like Countee Cullen and Langston Hughes.”